vijaykrishnamurthy-sport/Vijay/docs/_pages/coaching.md

 layout: single
 classes: wide
 ---
+What do Athletes and Employees  have in common?
+Both focus on goal-setting,  strategy and execution.
+With dual careers in Corporate and Sport for 27 years, and am passionate about transforming managers to leaders!

 **Executive Coaching?**
 The International Coaching Federation defines coaching as *"Partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential."*